 NOTEWORTHY EVENTS Recent events have included a first-of-its-kind team-building event that featured 40 free-standing mini kitchens constructed for a VIP incentive program, and a block party for several thousand attendees on the historic Copley Plaza in Boston.
 “In the last couple of months, we worked to help clients design innovative and captivating digital gatherings, as well as hybrid digital and in-person gatherings that connect participants from around the world,” management adds.

 TRENDS TO WATCH In the wake of the COVID pandemic, “Connectivity and virtual programming are vital to the growth and continued success of events,” management says.
 “People crave connectivity, and we are here to bring them not only high-quality streaming and digital support but deliver hands-on elements as well.
 Trends on the rise include tactile accompaniments to the virtual sphere, from gifting and community give-backs to live entertainment and breakout sessions with activations.”

 A DMC Network Company

 AVERAGE NUMBER OF PROGRAMS PER YEAR 300 plus

-CAPABILITIES This full-service, one-stop-shop DMC located in South Florida has been in business more than 30 years.
-Management says the team comprises "dedicated and experienced designers, producers, account managers and strategic planners who pride themselves in delivering elevated experiences to inspire, connect and transform people throughout the journey" of an event.
+CAPABILITIES This full-service, one-stop-shop DMC, located in South Florida, has been in business more than 30 years.
+Management says the team comprises “dedicated and experienced designers, producers, account managers and strategic planners who pride themselves on delivering elevated experiences to inspire, connect and transform people throughout the journey” of an event.
 Capabilities include more than 20,000 square feet of warehouse space and in-house custom fabrication, linens, florals, lighting, graphics, printing and design.